5 Miami Clubs That Don’t Completely Suck

 Clubs can be the worst.
-If you even get in—which might not happen if the doorman dislikes the shirt you’re wearing—you’ve got to put up with $20 beers, painfully loud music, and insufferable people who think buying a VIP section gives them carte blanche to act like they’re training for the assh*le Olympics.
+If you even get in—which might not happen if the doorman dislikes the shirt you’re wearing—you’ve got to put up with $25 beers, painfully loud music, and insufferable people who think buying a VIP section gives them carte blanche to act like they’re training for the assh*le Olympics.
 But while expensive drinks and loud music might be unavoidable, these spots can actually be a good time—as long as you know what you’re in for.
 And if you want to dance but hate clubs, we can help with that too.

 Floyd is like Space’s little brother, both in size and personality.
 They share the same owners and are located right next to each other.
 Floyd is more intimate, though—just one big room with a DJ booth in the middle of the club.
 There is no stage.
-Acts perform right on the dance floor at eye level with everyone else, and the crowd here usually cares about the music more than the scene, which is good because there isn’t much room to do anything but dance.
+Acts perform right on the dance floor at eye level with everyone else, and the crowd usually cares about the music more than the scene, which is good because there isn’t much room to do anything but dance.
 If it wasn’t for the expensive drinks, this place might feel like a very large house party.

 This classic gay club is still one of the best LGBTQ nightlife spots on South Beach.
 Walking through this place feels a bit like going to one of those carnival funhouses with a series of small, crowded rooms.
 Each one has a different vibe and personality, but they’re all usually full of dancing people, some of who won’t be wearing shits.
 As a result, a night here can feel like bar hopping without having to actually walk more than 15 feet.